kixlab/cs374-spring-2018/internal/03-Learnability-1.md

 # Diff from last year
 Replaced Direct Manipulation activity with chatbot activity

+# Post Class Notes
+- Time-wise it was fine.
+- Gave enough explanation about the thermostat exercise, and saw less confusion than last year.
+But there were still some who didn't get it.
+- Prepare scratch paper to all classes

+# Scratch Material
 ## Direct Manipulation: Google streetview
 - 3 mins alone, 3 mins discussion